Your first time dating a transgender woman

 How to avoid microaggressions and other no-goes on your first date with a trans woman

-To be more clear, microaggressions are indirect, subtle, or unintentional instances of discrimination against members of a marginalized group, in this case trans persons.
+Microaggressions are indirect, subtle, or unintentional instances of discrimination against members of a marginalized group, in this case trans persons.

-This can be deadnaming someone, which is when you use a prior name they had before transitioning, or refusing to acknowledge their pronouns of choice.
+Microaggressions include deadnaming someone, which is when you use a prior name they had before transitioning, or refusing to acknowledge their pronouns of choice.
 It can also be backhanded compliments like “you look pretty for someone trans” or “maybe try shaving a bit better”.

-The rule of thumb you should generally follow is to treat them with the respect and dignity that they deserve.
+Treat people with the respect and dignity that they deserve.
 Ask them what they would like to be called, don’t walk on eggshells around them, and be courteous to them.
 Treat them like any other date.

 Depending on the dating site you use, or however you meet her, make sure she understands why you are interested in her.
 Focus on her as a person rather than something base or degrading.

-Don’t be shy on taking your date out either, whether it is for dinner and drinks, or even to the club.
+Don’t be shy about taking your date out either, whether it is for dinner and drinks, or even to the club.
 You can also go for walks in the park, see a movie, all the usual dating things you would do with someone who isn’t trans.

 When it comes to texting transsexual women or men, the general rules apply for any other date.
-If you both thought it went well, there’s no reason you can’t send a message the next day saying how much you enjoyed the date and would like to meet again.
+If you both thought it went well, there’s no reason you can’t send a message the next day saying how much you enjoyed the date and how you would like to meet again.

-No, unless you want to consider yourself as gay.
+No, unless you want to consider yourself gay.
 If your date is identifying as a woman and you want to make an effort to be with her, then there’s no reason to identify yourself as a gay man if you want to try and validate her identity as a woman.

 If you do feel as if you are gay for being with a trans woman, then there’s nothing wrong with that either.
 Embrace who you are, whatever makes you most comfortable.